-Tender A written submission by a contractor for the execution of
+Tender

-£50k under the tender procedures outlined.
+A written submission by a contractor for the execution of works or for the provision of supplies or services above £50k under the tender procedures outlined.

 2. INTRODUCTION

 - 2.1 It is the responsibility of Chief Officers to ensure that all procurement activity within the Council (and bodies where the Council is the accountable body) complies with these CSOs. - 2.2 The CSOs apply to all Council Directorates, Schools (via the Scheme of Delegation), Executive Partnerships, and External Agencies where the Council is the accountable body.